There is a gazillion of books out there, so why write one more book?

-He thought I appeared to be very interesting as I exhibited a different atmosphere, and that of the many travelers that came and went his touristy town, it was his first time to see a very young-looking Southeast Asian girl traveling all by herself (it was indeed rare at that time).
+He thought I appeared to be interesting as I exhibited a different atmosphere, and that of the many travelers that came and went his touristy town, it was his first time to see a very young-looking Southeast Asian girl traveling alone (it was indeed rare at that time).
 It turned out that he is a master of the ancient art of Chinese tea ceremony.
 He invited me to have a tea ceremony session with him the next day.

-He asked what else I want to do in my life apart from traveling.
+He asked what else I wanted to do in my life apart from traveling.
 I told him that I’ve always wanted to write a book, except that I don’t know what to write.
-He laughed, and suggested I write about myself and my travels.
+He laughed and suggested I write about myself and my travels.

 Again, I was very doubtful of what he said.
-I thought, what would I write about myself and traveling that someone else will find interesting enough to spend their time and money on?
-Besides, there are countless other people who already wrote brilliant stuff about traveling, and there are more who are now writing and who are far better equipped than me to write.
+I thought, ‘What would I write about myself and traveling that someone else would find interesting enough to spend their time and money on?
+Besides, there are countless other people who already wrote brilliant stuff about traveling, and there are more who are now writing and who are far better equipped than me to write’.

-But going by his first impression of me as allegedly being different, he said that I can write something different because having a different background, I have a different experience; thus, I see life through a different lens.
+But going by his first impression of me as allegedly different, he said that I can write something different because, having a different background, I have a different experience, thus, I see life through a different vantage point.
 He thought I absolutely have something unique to add to the stew.

 I took his advise lightly and wandered on.

-Then came a time when I got weary of traveling, of searching, of wandering.
-An unidentifiable, unfathomable, mysterious heaviness inside me brought me to a point where I just wanted to stay in one place, sit down, and bring it all out.
+Then a time came when I got weary of traveling, of searching, of wandering.
+An unidentifiable, unfathomable, mysterious heaviness within me brought me to a point where I just wanted to stay in one place, sit down, and bring it all out.

-Thus, the time to write the book wanting to be written, has come.
-The impetus became too strong that I cannot not do it.
+So the time to write the book wanting to be written, has come.
+The impetus became too strong that I could not not do it.
 I started typing down the ideas and images that seemed stuck and heavy in my head.
-The story flowed like water and I couldn’t stop.
-All my worldly concerns faded out into the background.
-And I just knew that I no longer needed any reason to justify my feelings in writing a book!
+The story flowed like water.
+I couldn’t stop.
+All my worldly concerns faded out in the background.
+And I knew that I no longer needed any reason to justify my feelings for wanting to write a book!

 So what did I write about?

-Yes, I wrote about myself.
-My origins, my family, my ethnic group, my country.
+I wrote about myself: my family, my ethnic group, my country.